sunny-aguilar/python-image-processing-01/README.md

 ## python-image-processing
-This projects uses the PIL library to perform basic image processing
+This projects uses the PIL library to perform basic image processing functionality such as image